jreisinger/docs/data/notes/k8s/volumes.md

 # Persistent Volumes

-Data stored on a Volume persist a Pod restart.
 If you want to persist data even over node and cluster lifetime, like in a database, use Persistent Volumes (PV).
 The PVC abstracts the underlying implementation details of a PV.
 A PV can be provisioned statically by creating an object or dynamically by a provisioner assingned to a storage class.

 ![130926316-1297169b-5d44-442d-a03d-2bcec8468042](https://user-images.githubusercontent.com/1047259/176382749-e72a804f-c3a9-4e05-924b-fcca190e0c84.png)